jnozzi/cocoadev.com/markdown/CoreDumps.md

 } // enableCoreDumps

-This is handy if you want to let end-users turn on core dumping (say through a checkbox in the UI) and not have them mucking around in /etc or the terminal) ++General/MarkDalrymple
+This is handy if you want to let end-users turn on core dumping (say through a checkbox in the UI) and not have them mucking around in /etc or the terminal) ++MarkDalrymple